S010MON/docker-flask-mySQL/README.md

         sudo docker exec -it docker-flask-mysql_db_1 bash

-Your prompt should change to a `#` now log into mysql
+Your prompt should change to a `#`symbol to indicate you are in the container.
+Now log into mysql:

         $ mysql -u root -p
         $ Enter password: password

-If the `SHOW DATABASES` command doesn't show the correct databases load in the database script from the init.sql file
+If the `SHOW DATABASES` command doesn't show the correct databases load in the database script from the init.sql file manually by copying the script and pasting it into your bash terminal that you opened above.

         SOURCE /docker-entrypoint-initdb.d/init.sql